arges/arges.github.io/about.md

 #### Picture

-The picture on the cover was taken on Mount Haleakalā on Maui, Hawaii.
+The picture on the cover was taken on Mount Haleakalā on Maui, Hawaii sometime in 2009.

 [1]: https://github.com/arges
 [2]: https://launchpad.net/~arges